storyful/multisearch/README.md

 1. You can add new websites to search just by copying one of the existing checkbox inputs and modifying the data-search-url attribute.
 2. A Firefox or Safari version of this extension would be useful.
+3. The data-search-modifier lets you use regex to strip out chars e.g. when converting a search phrase to a tag for Instagram and Tumblr. "america's cup" becomes "americascup".

 ## Contact